Los Angeles Police Department

 Sealing of Arrest Records – Adult

-If you are arrested by the LAPD, and never went to court as a result of the arrest, and you believe that the arrest was in error because you were clearly not the person involved and/or the alleged incident never took place, please contact the R&I Watch Commander at 213-486-8310.
-The Watch Commander can provide you with information regarding the filing of a Petition to Seal and Destroy Arrest Records (pursuant to Penal Code Section 851.8)
+If you are arrested by the LAPD, and never went to court as a result of the arrest, and you believe that the arrest was in error because you were clearly not the person involved and/or the alleged incident never took place, please contact the R&I Division – CSRRU unit at (213) 486-8320.
+You will be provided with information regarding the filing of a Petition to Seal and Destroy Arrest Records (pursuant to Penal Code Section 851.8)

 Sealing of Arrest Records – Juvenile